gardners/2014SE3/pracs/prac2.md

 That command will show all commits that modified the file `pracs/prac2/students/6/mutated.c`.
 Make sure to replace the file name with the one you are interested in!

+Before we go any further, you should compile the test framework with a command like:

+    gcc -Wall -g -o test pracs/prac2/students/template/test.c -lnsl -lsocket

+This only needs to be done once.
+If you do it again during the bisect, you will compile old versions of the test framework, which is not what we want to do in this case.

 Starting to bisect
 ------------------